Fovea/starling-shapes/README.md

 Why another extension, when there's already the [Starling Graphics Extension](https://github.com/StarlingGraphics/Starling-Extension-Graphics)?

-Well, one draw-back of the Graphics extension is that it doesn't allow to `flatten` your sprites.
-Which will result in poor performances, especially if you have complex static objects that could have been pre-rendered.
+The original functionality of these classes was to avoid the draw-back of the Graphics extension not allowing you to `flatten` your sprites.
+Which resulted in poor performances, especially if you have complex static objects that could have been pre-rendered.

-So in short, this extension has less features, but is compatible with `flatten`, which will help you write more efficient code.

-Note** v2 `flatten` has been removed by the Starling 2 library
+In Starling 2 `flatten` has been removed.
+Starling developers have noted the `flatten` feature might come back in the future.

 If all you need are Lines, Circles and custom Polygons, then do not look any further.